sandialabs/Gulliver/docs/What-is-Endianness.md

 For example, the decimal value of the unsigned integer `8675309` may be represented as `0x85BF7D` in hexadecimal.
 This hexadecimal value is composed of the three bytes `0x85`, `0xBF`, and `0x7D`.
 As such the value `8675309` may be represented in Little-Endian as a byte stream of `[0x7D, 0xBFm 0x85]`.

-To some developers most affiliated with right-to-left natural languages Little-Endian may be seen as backwards.
+To developers most affiliated with right-to-left natural languages Little-Endian may seem backwards.

 ## Citations